After Birth - Quick Safety Check

-Placenta tincture and essence are made up in sufficient quantities to last you a lifetime because just drops are used in each dosage.
+Placenta tincture and essence are made up in 200ml bottles or more and are provided with an easy access dropper bottle.
+Speak with your Specialists for details.
 Our advice is to use your remedies when you feel you need them the most.

 If I run out of my placenta capsules, what do I do?

-Can I do the placenta encapsulation or make the other placenta therapies myself?
+Can I do the placenta encapsulation or make the other placenta remedies myself?

 I’m not so sure my placenta capsules are working, how do I know?

 Many of our clients say they simply feel ‘good’ while taking their capsules but are unsure if that’s just the way it would have been had they not consumed their placenta.
 Try skipping a day or dose and see if you feel any different, then you’ll know if there really is a change or not.